RTEMS/rtems-docs/rsb/configuration.rst

 %release
 ~~~~~~~~

-The ``%release`` is packaging number that allows revisions of a package to
+The ``%release`` is a packaging number that allows revisions of a package to
-happen where none package versions change.
+happen where no package versions change.
 This value typically increases when
 the configuration building the package changes::

     %define release 1